Policies

 Definition

 Muirden Senior College allows students access to its computer network and online facilities such as Internet and email.
-Muirden Senior College also allow students use of electronic devices such as digital cameras, mobile phones or walkmans/diskmans/ipods.
+Muirden Senior College also allow students use of electronic devices such as mobile phones or digital cameras.
 Students have unrestricted access to the college facilities and other electronic devices on the basis that the use is only for acceptable and ethical purposes.

 What students should do